emilianavt/BVHTools/README.md

 format files.
 A second component allows loading such files as (legacy) animation clips back into Unity.

+Other than depending on one script from UniVRM, this should actually work with non-VRM avatars too.

 ## Requirements

 The animation loader depends on the Bvh.cs file from UniVRM, so make sure you